supabase/supabase/examples/remix-auth/README.md

 ## Example

-This is using Remix Auth, `@afaik/remix-auth-supabase-strategy` and `supabase-js` packages.
+This is using Remix Auth, `remix-auth-supabase` and `supabase-js` packages.

 > Thanks to Remix, we can securely use server only authentication with `supabase.auth.api.signInWithEmail`
 >